Yiqing Xu

 Two-way fixed effects (TWFE) models are widely used for causal panel analysis in political science.
 However, recent methodological advancements cast doubt on the validity of the TWFE estimator in the presence of heterogeneous treatment effects (HTE) and violations of the parallel trends assumption (PTA).
 In response, researchers have proposed a variety of novel estimators and testing procedures.
 Our study aims to gauge the effects of these issues on empirical political science research and evaluate the practical performance of these new proposals.
 We undertake a review, replication, and reanalysis of 38 papers recently published in the American Political Science Review, American Journal of Political Science, and Journal of Politics that use observational panel data with binary treatments.
 Through both visual and statistical tests, we discover that the use of HTE-robust estimators, while potentially impacting precision, generally does not alter the substantive conclusions originally drawn from TWFE estimates.
 However, violations of the PTA and lack of sufficient statistical power persist as the primary challenges to credible inference.
 In light of these findings, we put forth recommendations to assist empirical researchers to improve practices.

-• Causal Inference with Time-Series Cross-Sectional Data: A Reflection The Oxford Handbook for Methodological Pluralism, forthcoming.
+• Causal Inference with Time-Series Cross-Sectional Data: A Reflection Chapter 30, Oxford Handbook of Engaged Methodological Pluralism in Political Science (Vol 1)

 This chapter surveys new development in causal inference using time-series cross-sectional (TSCS) data.
 I start by clarifying two identification regimes for TSCS analysis: one under the strict exogeneity assumption and one under the sequential ignorability assumption.
 I then review three most commonly used methods by political scientists, the difference-in-differences approach, two-way fixed effects models, and the synthetic control method.
 For each method, I examine its assumptions, explain its pros and cons, and discuss its extensions.
 I then introduce several new methods under strict exogeneity or sequential ignorability, including the factor-augmented approach, panel matching, and marginal structural models.
 I conclude by pointing to several directions for future research.